Condotel ventures in Thailand

 Condotel – the hotel built-in into the condominium

-A condotel is a smart concept of a mixed-use property development and also known as condo hotel, hotel-condo, condotel or (in American English) as contel.
+A condotel is the smart concept of mixed-use property development and also known as condo hotel, hotel-condo, condotel or (in American English) as contel.
 The hotel might be marketed as a serviced apartment and the rooms might be rent out on a daily, weekly or monthly basis.
-The accommodation rooms have condo size instead of hotel room size, which typically means they are larger and more individually decorated.
+The accommodation rooms have condo sizes instead of hotel room size, which typically means they are larger and more individually decorated.

 Although this concept has been realized first in Miami Beach, Florida in the 1980s, condotel ventures have been made popular by no one else than Donald Trump with flamboyant, high-end projects in Honolulu, Chicago, and Las Vegas.
 However, the concept has its eligibility also for medium-sized and even old condominium developments.

-Condotel structures are common all over the world and can be realized in Thailand as well – if duly structured and managed.
-To accomplish such structure, the regulatory requirements for a hotel business and a condominium have to be fulfilled simultaneously.
+#4.
+Two regulatory frameworks: Condotel structures are common all over the world and can be realized in Thailand as well – if duly structured and managed.
+To accomplish such a structure, the regulatory requirements in terms of specifications, facilities, operation and management for the hotel business and a condominium have to be fulfilled simultaneously.
 Under the laws of Thailand, both regulations are not exclusively.
 The Condominium Act does not exclude the units to be used as a hotel.
 The acquisition of a hotel business license does not invalidate the condominium license and vice versa.

-The everyday life conflicts in a public accommodation, in which some or even the majority of the units are privately held, should not be underestimated, but are typically manageable, as condotel ventures all over the world clearly show.
+#7.
+Conflict of interest: The everyday life conflicts in public accommodation, in which some or even the majority of the units are privately held, should not be underestimated, but are typically manageable, as condotel ventures all over the world clearly show.
 A potential conflict of interest might arise between the administration of the condominium juristic person and the hotel management, especially if both are handled by the same managers in the dual role of representing the CJP as well as the hotel.

 Professional service offer from Bangkok